SAHILSODHI/SalesOrderApplication/README.md

 # SalesOrderApplication
 An application for customer and product sales

-On Mac, install or upgrade Homebrew https://clojure.org/guides/getting_started
+On Mac, install or upgrade Homebrew at: https://clojure.org/guides/getting_started

 On Windows, use the Windows Powershell to install and run Clojure.